Lee-Ann2/wireframing/README.md

 It is recommended for developers to use Figma as it is free and easy to use.
 It offers a minimalist designs for those who want to simply the process.
 It offers a wide range of resources like dev mode where developers can prototype whilest they are coding.
 It makes it easier for developers to collaborat.

+# Benefits Of Wireframing

+- Clear roadmap:
+  - Wireframes provide a clear roadmap for design and development by establishing the basic structure of a product before detailed design and development.
+- Improved communication:
+  - Wireframes help for seamless cooperation and enhanced communication because all the product stakeholders, designers, and developers have a clear understanding of the project's direction.
+- Save resources:
+  - Wireframing helps to save up on resources.
+- Share and collaborate:
+  - Digital wireframes are easier to share and allow you to collaborate.
+- Evaluate effectiveness:
+  - Wireframes allow project team members and clients to evaluate overall effectiveness of the page layout against usability best practices.